JeffGreiner-eaton/react-routing-action-workflow/README.md

 ![triggers](./images/triggers.png)

 -   In the next section of the workflow, assigning permissions for jobs.
 You can use permissions to modify the default permissions granted by Github and you can use permissions either as a top-level key, to apply to all jobs in the workflow, or within specific jobs.
-For Brightlayer-UI we tend to use this permission setup for the `on:` key event type `pull_request_target` and permits forked pull requests to run our workflow and jobs.
+For Brightlayer-UI we use top-level key permissions and tend to use this permission setup for the `on:` key event type `pull_request_target` and permits forked pull requests to run our workflow and jobs.

 -   On line 14 add the `permissions:` key and the types.
 ```yaml